rant-lang/reference/src/language/functions/piping.md

 ## Behavior with temporal arguments

-Temporal arguments in composed function calls behave differently than those in nested function calls.
+Temporal arguments in piped calls behave differently than those in nested calls.

 To illustrate this, suppose we have a call to `[foo]` that passes its return value into `[bar]`.